axcosta/threephasesharplib/README.md

-# tfs36
+A Discrete-Event Simulation Library written in C# using Three-Phase Technique

-*This is a discrete-event simulation (DES) library that uses the three phase technique as described by the works of K D Tocher and Mike Pidd. *
+This is a discrete-event simulation (DES) library that uses the three phase technique as described by the works of K D Tocher and Mike Pidd.

-Please look at the *Downloads* page for a version of this library.

-A [Critical Care Unit Model|Demonstration of library with a Critical Care Unit model] is included as demonstration of library features.
+A demo of library with a Critical Care Unit model is included as demonstration of library features.

-Look also at the [Documentation] on how to use it.
+Look also at the Documentation on how to use it.

 Feel free to write me at axcosta@gmail.com for any inquiries.